About Amps consumption

 To reduce Amps consumption for the Sources category:

 • Use Amperity Bridge to sync data to Amperity.
 A sync is more efficient and typically consumes Amps at a lower rate than loading files.
-Amperity Bridge connects to your Lakehouse quickly and efficiently.
+Amperity Bridge efficiently connects to your Lakehouse.

-• Partitioned CSV files, when available, can be ingested in parallel, running more quickly than non-partitioned CSV files.
-Modern file formats, such as Apache Parquet, can be processed even more quickly.
+• Partitioned CSV files, when available, can be ingested in parallel, running faster than non-partitioned CSV files.
+Modern file formats, such as Apache Parquet, can be processed faster.

 • Ingesting data incrementally is faster than ingesting full historical data.